|

 same values.

-object names list should be sorted.
-This was never a
+names list should be sorted.
+This was never a requirement; the

-requirement; the object names could appear in any order, but
+object names could appear in any order, but when reading the

-when reading the list we tracked whether the list was sorted
+list we tracked whether the list was sorted for the purposes

-for the purposes of an internal binary search implementation,
+of an internal binary search implementation, which could save

-2.20 a hash implementation is used instead, so there’s now no
+implementation is used instead, so there’s now no reason to

 git-fsck tests SHA-1 and general object sanity, and it does full